mahipal123456/Teleoperated-Robot-using-ROS/README.md

 5. Use the keyboard to control the robot.

 ## Team
-MAHIPAL KUMAWAT
+- MAHIPAL KUMAWAT
-Hansraj swami
+- Hansraj Swami
-Vivek Saharan
+- Vivek Saharan
-vinod Choudhary
+- Vinod Choudhary
-vishal
+- Vishal